Cheap Design Tricks for Your Home Improvement Project

 - Shop the sales.
 I hesitated putting this one on here, as often times this isn’t the miracle solution you would think it is.
 Sometimes, though, you can find a great sale on appliances or fixtures and, if you have enough storage space, buy them early and put them aside until you’re ready to remodel.
 But, you want to make sure you’re not making later remodel decisions more complicated by designing an entire floor around an appliance you got for $500 less than retail, as that would defeat the point, but sometimes a good sale can make all the difference.
 I always recommend checking out the Albert Lee appliance sale as there are often great deals to be had.
 (Pro Tip: Bring your designer or architect with you to help make those quick, but crucial, decisions.)

 - Paint it.
 So much can be solved with paint.
 Have a beat up old fireplace that you know would benefit from a new mantle and tile job, but don’t have the money?
 Find a great black paint and cover the whole thing.
 Nasty old oak cabinets that you can’t afford to replace?
 Paint ‘em.
 Miserable old floors that are patched and worn and you don’t have the money to properly get new ones?
 Paint them white and make the weathered look work for you.
+Remember to stick with low VOC paints so you and your family aren’t breathing noxious fumes.

 - Don’t do it yourself, hire someone.
 Wait!
 This doesn’t belong on here, does it?
 Most of the above solutions are things that you can often do yourself.
 And most of the time it is human instinct to do things yourself to really save some money.
 However, the reality is that doing home remodeling is hard work and takes some serious skill.
 HGTV has been lying to us!
 Take tile for instance.
 A beautiful tile install with the cheapest tile possible will always look a million times better than beautiful and expensive tile installed by a DIY homeowner.
 Know your skills and figure out where to spend the money to get the quality you want.
 Quality should always win out over quantity, and no one wants to pay to replace the work they spent a month of evenings installing.